 How Much Money to Save Each Month for Retirement

-Once you know your retirement goal amount, your expected rate of return, and how long you will retire, then calculating how much you need to save is relatively easy.
+Once you know your retirement goal amount, your expected rate of return, and how long you will retire, then calculating how much you need to start saving and at what age is relatively easy.

 You can use an online calculator or an Excel spreadsheet with a Goal Seek function.
 Just work out a formula that builds in the compounding of a certain amount each year.